 Note: Some vehicle manufacturers recommend not using repaired tires.
 Such recommendations apply to RFT tires.
 Use of RFT tires deemed non-repairable may result in damage to the vehicle, injury, or death.
 Consult your vehicle owner’s manual or contact the vehicle manufacturer before operating a repaired tire on your vehicle.

 Premature tire wear may be caused by many factors other than tire rotation.
 Some examples are as follows: improper inflation, driving conditions, misaligned vehicles, worn vehicle parts and many other reasons.

 Without physically inspecting the tires it is difficult to make a determination as to why your tires wore prematurely.
 Please visit our location and have one of our trained professionals inspect your tires free of charge.

 Recently, some tire shops and filling stations have been offering Nitrogen (N2) as an inflation gas for passenger and light truck tires.
 Nitrogen is acceptable as an inflation gas for use in Bridgestone and Firestone passenger, light truck, and truck tires.

 Bridgestone and Firestone tire innerliners are designed to act as pressure retention devices, specifically with the use of air, providing durability for the life of the tire and restricting air loss due to permeability.
 Nitrogen will not cause any detrimental reaction to the innerliner.

 Bridgestone/Firestone passes no judgment on the claims stated by various Nitrogen suppliers.

-Our Priced Right Guarantee means we’ll match any comparable tire price, or we’ll refund 150% of the price difference on your tire purchase within 30 days.
+Our Priced Right Guarantee means we’ll match any locally advertised price on tires.
+We’ll refund 200% of the price difference on your tire purchase if you find a better price within 30 days of purchase.